Edit this page

 In this tutorial, learn how to capture a screenshot using a third-party library and Expo Media Library.

-In this chapter, we will learn how to take a screenshot using a third-party library and save it on the device's media library.
+In this chapter, we'll learn how to take a screenshot using a third-party library and save it on the device's media library.
+We'll use react-native-view-shot

-So far, we have been using some third-party libraries such as
+So far, we have used third-party libraries, such asreact-native-gesture-handler

 ,react-native-reanimated

 .
-We can find hundreds of other third-party libraries on React Native Directory.
+We can find hundreds of other third-party libraries on React Native Directory depending on a use case.

 1